 Table of Contents:

-Well some may say that He is everywhere so how can we do such a thing?
+Some may say that God is everywhere so how can we do such a thing?

 And the Lord said, ‘I will cause all my goodness to pass in front of you, and I will proclaim my name, the Lord, in your presence.’”

-This is something we cannot manufacture, but we can energise peoples faith so that they are more aware of His Presence.
+We cannot manufacture this, but we can energise people’s faith so that they are more aware of His Presence.

 …how from infancy you have known the holy Scriptures, which are able to make you wise for salvation through faith in Christ Jesus.